Derrick Tan W. M., Ph.D.

 AsiaPac Bio LLP

-Derrick Tan founded 1st Phase Operations in 2002 to provide a one-stop operations consultancy service in business planning and admin / facility startups to biotech companies establishing or expanding their operations in Asia.
-Graduated with a Ph.D. degree in Chemistry (Biological Chemistry), he has since helped more than 60 companies and institutions with their needs.
+Derrick Tan founded 1st Phase Operations in 2002 to provide a one-stop operations consultancy service in business planning and admin / facility startups to pharma, biotech and specialty chemical companies establishing or expanding their operations in Asia.
+Graduated with a Ph.D. degree in Chemistry (Biological Chemistry), he has since helped more than 80 companies and institutions with their operational needs.

 Marvin Ng has been involved in the public and private life sciences sectors since early 2000 and has assisted companies with their critical business development needs.
 He is concurrently the director of DN Venture Partners, a life sciences business development consulting firm, and Greener Grass Communications, a public relations firm that focuses on the technology industries.

-Medical technology and even some of the chemical and chemical engineering companies may continue to find portions of the guide to be useful.
+Medical technology firms as well as chemical and chemical engineering companies have also found portions of the guide to be useful.
 However, we would like to stress that this guide has not been written with this latter group in mind and there may be other operational considerations, such as additional authority clearance and regulatory permit applications, which these companies may need to complete prior to starting up their operations.

 The Guide will continue to list the contact information of relevant government agencies and companies that you may call upon for additional information.
 Information included here is by no means exhaustive and we welcome suggestions of additional topics that may be of interests to readers for inclusion in subsequent editions.
 This can be done easily by sending us an email at email@example.com.